EasyBrizy/Brizy-Local-Editor/docusaurus/docs-internals/editor-controls/containers/group.md

 Brizy's `group` control simplifies the interface by removing the divider line between controls, creating a more streamlined and cohesive layout.
+For `group` control, the `id` property has no effect and is used only to separate groups by names

 Example of controls wrapped in `group` control: